Partnering to Accelerate Entrepreneurship (PACE) Initiative

 The Importance of Entrepreneurship to Global Development

-The Obama Administration has actively supported entrepreneurial ventures in developing countries as critical engines of economic growth.
+USAID has actively supported entrepreneurial ventures in developing countries as critical engines of economic growth.
 Entrepreneurs drive innovation, create new industries, and open new markets that promote job creation.
 Furthermore, enterprises – including ‘social enterprises’ – often promote market-based approaches to achieving development impact in critical sectors such as agriculture, energy, health, and education via sustainable business models.